maarten-pennings/303WIFILC01/4-display/readme.md

 ## Display

-Above and below the battery, find the pins of the display.
+Above and below the battery, the pins of the display are located.
 I could not find (a datasheet of) the display.
 It has marking `FJ8401AW`; my guess is that
- - `FJ` indicates the manufacturer
+ - `FJ` indicates the manufacturer.
- - `8_0` indicates the size: 0.80"
+ - `8_0` indicates the size: 0.80 inch.
- - `4` indicates number of digits
+ - `4` indicates the number of digits.
- - I don't know what the `1` means
+ - I don't know what the `1` means, it is maybe an indication of which dots (decimal point, colon) are wired.
- - The `A` means common cathode (a `B` would mean common anode)
+ - The `A` means common cathode (a `B` would mean common anode).
  - `W` is for white (O for orange, Y for Yellow, G for green, B for blue and somehow S for red).

 For example [ELT5361BY](http://www.yitenuo.com/product/display/three/ELT-5361.html) is and 0.56 3-digit Yellow  common Anode display from Etnel LED technology.

 I believe the internal schematics of the display, and the pinning is as follows.
-Note the DIG2 does have a "decimal point", but it is not connected.
+Note the DIG2 digit does have a "decimal point", but it is not connected.
 It is wired to the two dots of the colon.
 Again, DIG1, DIG2, DIG3 and DIG4 are the common cathode pins of the four digits.
 The segment pins are labeled A, B, C, D, E, F, G and P (decimal point).